santhosh-reddy-126/SHNN/README.md

 # SHNN Project

 This repository contains resources and code for the **SHNN (Self-Healing Neural Network)** project.
-The project focuses on analyzing the robustness of neural networks under different types of structural damages and evaluating healing techniques to restore performance.
+The project focuses on analyzing the robustness of neural networks under different types of structural and adversial damages and evaluating healing techniques to restore performance.

 ---